Bringing Dependents as F-2:

 Changing Status From F-2 to F-1

-There are two ways to change status to F-1 once F-2 dependents are admitted to an educational program.
+There are two ways to change the status to F-1 once F-2 dependents are admitted to an educational program.

 Option 1: Lawful F-2 dependents may apply for a change of status to F-1 by filing Form I-539 with USCIS while remaining in the U.S.